nexson26/Sales-analysis-on-liljar/README.md

-## Simulate Data on Lil’ Jar in R Program
+## Simulate Data on Lil’ Jar in R Program (code is still developing)
 Data are simulated, not real data.

 Lil’ Jar